junxit/us-congress-bills-112/metadata.md

 - 2012-05-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3239)
 - 2012-05-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3239)
 - 2012-06-04 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2012-08-02 — Passed Senate without amendment by Unanimous Consent.
+- 2012-08-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2012-08-02 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S6007)
+- 2012-08-02 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S6007)
+- 2012-08-03 — Message on Senate action sent to the House.
+- 2012-08-07 — Presented to President.
+- 2012-08-07 — Presented to President.
+- 2012-08-16 — Became Public Law No: 112-171.
+- 2012-08-16 — Became Public Law No: 112-171.
+- 2012-08-16 — Signed by President.
+- 2012-08-16 — Signed by President.